redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 - The interface connected to the network, i.e., with an IP assigned, a L3 network.
 This interface usually referred to as *lab_network* as it provides the connectivity into the bastion machine.
 - The control-plane interface, from which the cluster nodes are accessed (this is a L2 network, i.e., it does not have an IP assigned).

-The cluster machines need (at least) 1 interface:
+The cluster machines need a minimum of 1 online private interface:
 - The control-plane interface, from which other cluster nodes are accessed.

 Since each node's NIC is on a L2 network, choose whichever L2 network is available as the control-plane network.
 See the network diagram below as an example: